bishnu9798/INFINITY-CODERS-R1-CIH-2.0/SETUP.md

 3. **Test API Endpoints**:
    - http://localhost:3002/api/health (should return OK)
-   - http://localhost:3002/api/stats (should show database info)
+   - http://localhost:3002/api/stats (should show shared database info)

 ## 🎉 Success!

 If everything is working correctly, you should have:
 - ✅ Frontend running on http://localhost:5173/
 - ✅ Backend running on http://localhost:3002/
-- ✅ MongoDB Atlas connected
+- ✅ Shared MongoDB Atlas connected
+- ✅ Real-time collaboration working
 - ✅ User registration working
 - ✅ Service posting working
 - ✅ Application submission working
+- ✅ Data shared across all developers

+## 🌟 Collaborative Development Features

+You're now part of a **shared development environment** where:
+- 📊 **Shared Data**: All services, applications, and users are shared
+- 🔄 **Real-time Updates**: Changes appear instantly across all instances
+- 👥 **Team Collaboration**: Work with live data from other developers
+- 🚀 **No Setup Hassle**: Everything is pre-configured and ready to use

 ## 📞 Need Help?

 If you encounter issues:
 1. Check this troubleshooting guide
 2. Ensure all prerequisites are installed
-3. Verify your MongoDB Atlas setup
+3. Verify your internet connection
-4. Check that all environment variables are correct
+4. Try restarting the servers

-**Happy coding! 🚀**
+**Happy collaborative coding! 🚀👥**